An investment that pays for itself many times over

-Fluorescent garage lights provide brighter lighting at a lower cost than an incandescent light, especially if you use your garage or outdoor workroom a lot.
+LED garage lights provide brighter lighting at a lower cost than an incandescent or fluorescent light, especially if you use your garage or outdoor workroom a lot.

 LED under cabinet lights light your kitchen counters ultra-cheaply, and are a great first step towards an LED-lit house.
 The ones in our kitchen work beautifully.

 Turn off lights when you’re not using them.
 Don’t believe the myth that you’ll use more energy turning them back on than you’ll save.
 It simply isn’t true!